AhmedJawaad/c-Scaneer/README.md

 # c-Scaneer
-this is scanner for compiler written in c++ that useses c++ regular expersion made by principles of oop like classes and headers the language specification
+this is scanner for compiler written in c++ that useses c++ regular expersion made by principles of oop like classes and headers the language specification the application can read from file or from consol line by line Lexical Considerations
-Lexical Considerations
 1) Keywords: The following are keywords. int, if.while,print, read,return, true , false